Ryan Callahan

-Ryan G. Callahan (born March 21, 1985) is an American former professional ice hockey right winger who played 13 seasons in the National Hockey League (NHL) with the New York Rangers and the Tampa Bay Lightning.
-He currently serves as a studio and game analyst for the NHL on ESPN.
+Ryan Callahan (born March 21, 1985) is an American former professional ice hockey right winger who played 13 seasons in the National Hockey League (NHL) with the New York Rangers and the Tampa Bay Lightning.
+He currently serves as a studio and game analyst for the NHL on ESPN/ABC.

 Callahan served as captain of the Rangers from 2011 until he was traded to the Lightning in 2014.
 Additionally, he has represented the United States in Olympic and international play.

 Playing career

 Amateur

 Callahan played one year of high school ice hockey for Hilton High School.
 He then began his junior career with the Rochester Junior Americans of the Empire Junior B Hockey League, where he played for two seasons, 1999 to 2001.
-After being drafted in the 15th round of the 2001 OHL Priority Selection by the Guelph Storm, Callahan then played with the Syracuse Jr. Crunch and Buffalo Lightning of the OPJHL before moving on to a four-year Ontario Hockey League (OHL) stint with the Storm, where he played alongside future Ranger teammate Dan Girardi.
+After being drafted in the 15th round of the 2001 OHL Priority Selection by the Guelph Storm, Callahan then played with the Syracuse Jr. Crunch and Buffalo Lightning of the OPJHL before moving on to a four-year Ontario Hockey League (OHL) stint with the Storm, where he played alongside future Ranger and Lightning teammate Dan Girardi.
 Callahan turned professional with the Hartford Wolf Pack of the American Hockey League (AHL), where he played most of the 2006–07 season.
-On November 16th, 2022 it was announced that Callahan's number will be retired by the Guelph Storm in a ceremony commencing on November 19th, 2022 during a game against the Kitchener Rangers.
+On November 16, 2022, it was announced that Callahan's number will be retired by the Guelph Storm in a ceremony commencing on November 19, 2022, during a game against the Kitchener Rangers.